CNA Classes & Programs

 A growing number of schools are offering nursing aide courses in an online format, allowing students to complete their coursework on a schedule and from a location that is convenient for them.
-While CNA programs require in-person clinical practice hours, some coursework is well suited to being completed online.
+While CNA programs require in-person clinical practice hours, some coursework is well suited to be completed online.

 Advantages of Online CNA Classes

 The biggest advantages of online nursing aide courses are flexibility and convenience.
 With online courses, students have the convenience of completing coursework around their work and family obligations, with a wider range of potential school options.
 With self-paced learning, students can complete courses at a quicker or slower pace than the rest of their classmates.
 All CNA programs in a given state require the same number of credits and training hours, but oftentimes online courses can be completed in less time than classroom counterparts.